Rivington Unitarian Chapel: History

 The interior of the chapel had extensive repairs in 1952 and 1960.
 The chapel was the focus of a national pilgrimage of Unitarians in 1961.
 The manse is now a private residence; money from the sale was used to create a garden of remembrance in 1970 with surrounding wall containing niches for crematorium ashes.
 After the library closed in 1985, the building became a café, now known as Rivington Village Green Tea Room.
+The exterior had major work again more recently, especially to the roof area to preserve it in 2016 at a cost of £35,828, £5000 for land drain repair and for toilet drain repair £3,480 in 2022.

 Architecture

 Exterior

 The chapel is a plain structure, originally with a Thatched roof which remained repaired as late as 1790.
 The building is of local gritstone with quoins at the corners and now has a slate roof.
 It has a small, hexagonal bellcote on the west gable, the bell is recorded as being purchased in 1876.
 The side walls have two cross-windows with rectangular panes of glass and the gable walls have windows with small diamond-latticed panes of glass.
 On the south side are two doorways with chamfered surrounds; over one door is a lintel dated 1703.
 At the north-west corner is a two-storey wing with a tall chimney stack, which was the school house.
-The building is surrounded by a drystone wall and the chapel's original cast iron gates dating to 1816 survive.
+The building is surrounded by a drystone wall and the chapel's original bell and its cast iron gates dating to 1816 survive.